 Here’s how to turn your old iPhone into a shiny (or maybe not so) New-To-You iPod Touch

-It’s not rocket science but there are a few small steps we need to take before we can use our old iPhone without a mobile plan.
+It’s not rocket science, but there are a few small steps we need to take before we can use our old iPhone without a mobile plan.
 Fortunately, it isn’t nearly as painful as the asking price for that really shiny new iPhone we really want (I mean, NEED.)

 - Be sure that your new iPhone is up and running, that you have a backup in at least two locations (cloud and local) and that you are harmoniously enjoying your new iPhone before you take any of the actions below.

 So let’s get to it!

-Insert a different SIM Card
+iPhone into iPod Touch Step 1: Insert a different SIM Card

-If you don’t have a SIM card lying around, ask family/friends or you can find them on eBay (what don’t they have on eBay?)
+If you don’t have a SIM card lying around, ask family/friends, or you can find them on eBay (what don’t they have on eBay?)

-SIM card trays are located either on the side of the iPhone opposite the volume control (for generations 4-current) or on the top of the iPhone (for models original-3G.)
+SIM card trays are located either on the side of the iPhone opposite the volume control (for generations 4-current) or the top of the iPhone (for models original-3G.)

-Insert SIM card into old iPhone
+iPhone into iPod Touch Step 2: Insert SIM card into old iPhone

 - Connect old iPhone to your computer